Build and manage assessments in Compliance Manager

 Only users who hold a Global Administrator, Compliance Manager Administration, or Compliance Manager Assessor role can create and modify assessments.
 Learn more about roles and permissions.

-Know which group you’ll assign your assessment to, or be prepared to create a new one for this assessment.
+Before you begin, be sure you know which group you'll assign it to, or be prepared to create a new group for this assessment.
+Read details about groups and assessments.

 Product, name, and group: Set these properties to identify your assessment, choose which product it will be evaluating, and assign it to a group.

-- Product: If you’re using a universal template, select whether you’re creating this assessment for a new product or an existing custom product you have already defined in Compliance Manager.
+- Product: Select the product you want your assessment to apply to.
+If you are using a Microsoft template, such as one designed for Microsoft 365, this field will be populated for you to indicate the appropriate product and cannot be changed.
+If you're using a universal template, select whether you're creating this assessment for a new product or a custom product you have already defined in Compliance Manager.
 If you choose a new product, enter its name.
-Note that you cannot select Microsoft 365 as the product when using a universal template.
-If you are using a Microsoft 365 template, this field will be populated for you to indicate Microsoft 365 and cannot be changed.
+Note that you cannot select a pre-defined Microsoft product when using a universal template.

-- Name: Enter a name for your assessment in the Assessment name field.
+- Assessment name: Enter a name for your assessment in the Assessment name field.
 Assessment names must be unique within groups.
-If the name of your assessment matches the name of another assessment in any given group, you’ll receive an error asking you to create a different name.
+If the name of your assessment matches the name of another assessment in any given group, you'll receive an error asking you to create a different name.

 - Group: Assign your assessment to a group.
 You can either: